CapyGamesXD/LighterWebUI/README.md

 # LighterWebUI

 LighterWebUI is a user-friendly interface for Ollama models.
-It's quick to set up and (according to my tests) uses as little as under 100MB of RAM at idle.
+It's quick to set up and (according to my tests) uses as little as under 70MB of RAM at idle.

-With 10 browser tabs of the site open, it went up to 105MB.
-This value can (of course) fluctuate across systems, and is highly dependent on the number of concurrent users and processes.
+With several browser tabs open, it increases by only a few MB.
+These values can (of course) fluctuate greatly across systems (and other conditions), and is highly dependent on the number of concurrent users and processes.
+When running the OpenWebUI Docker container, RAM usage can be between 300MB and 1.5GB depending largely on configuration and user count.

 I was inspired to make it when I tried running OpenWebUI + Ollama on my Raspberry Pi 5 4gb.
 It was...
 Not the greatest experience XD

 It worked, but super slowly, and had that 'one wrong click and it'll crash!' feeling about it.
 That's why I made LighterWebUI.
 This project was made for a YSWS (you ship, we ship) from Hackclub called [Stardance](https://stardance.hackclub.com).
+OpenWebUI is an incredible, and frankly far more versatile tool than LighterWebUI, but also one with different applications.
+All of those features come at the cost of RAM.
+My goal was to run an LLM locally only on a Raspberry Pi, and that works great!

 LighterWebUI isn't just a lighter version of OpenWebUI, it's different.
 Instead of being designed for thousands of worldwide users, it's designed to be hosted locally within a family/small group.